ishu3101/gist-it/README.md

 A Chrome Extension that lets you easily embed files from a github repository like a gist from a context menu.

+## Download

+[Download and install the extension](https://chrome.google.com/webstore/detail/embed-github-gists/gmemoangmfinnplfifcjjdfeapdfgjkg) from the Chrome Web Store

 ## Usage

 1. Visit the github repository page where the file is located.